 As you can see, the eligibility requirements for the Florida Bright Futures awards are quite specific.
 Perhaps fortunately for you, there are just as many exceptions to these rules as there are actual rules.
 If you were homeschooled, have a GED, or live out of state, you still might qualify for the award even given the stringent criteria described above.

-If you were homeschooled and don't have a Florida state standard diploma, you still may qualify for a Bright Futures award if:
+If you were homeschooled and don't have a Florida state standard diploma, you still may qualify for a Bright Futures award if you're registered with the district for the current and prior academic year and meet all the general requirements for Bright Futures.
+You can also qualify as a GED Diploma recipient (see below).

 In order to qualify for a Bright Futures award as a GED student, you must meet the coursework requirements and GPA requirements outlined at the beginning of this post before taking the GED exam.
 The process of applying or qualifying for an award won't be much different than that of a student with a standard high school diploma.
 Just keep in mind that your eligibility for a scholarship will be determined in the academic year in which your GED is earned.